 My brother booked this flight for me, so I didn’t realize I had a bulkhead seat.
 I normally wouldn’t opt for a bulkhead seat, due to the close proximity to the galley (lights and noise).
 However, it ended up being just fine.

 In terms of the seats, it felt narrower than CX’s business class product.
-It’s also showing its age, at least when compared to the new Delta’s all-suite business class to its A350s.
+It’s also showing its age, at least when compared to the new Delta’s all-suite business class on the A350s.
 I’m not complaining when it’s got the biggest feature I care about for an international long-haul: a lie-flat seat.

-The entertaining console is smaller than the screen on CX, but it was also fine considering that I spent my time catching up on sleep.
+The entertaining console screen is smaller than CX, but it was also fine considering that I spent my time catching up on sleep.
 I ended up watching the award winning film, “The Shape of Water”.
 I don’t know how I feel about that movie.
 Let’s put it this way.
 It’s not a bad movie, but I’m not convinced I would recommend it to others, either.

 The amenity kit was already on the seat when I boarded.
 Shortly after we got onboard, a friendly cabin crew member handed out the Delta One PJ to passengers.
 I was pleasantly surprised.
 Not every airline offers PJ.
 I wasn’t expecting it for Delta.
 It was a very nice touch.
 I love it – a sporty style and very comfortable.

 Food options were plenty.
 We started off with a “Getting Settled” meal, and passengers can choose from the Chinese meal menu or a western menu.
 There are desserts, mid-flight snacks (dim-sum) and an “almost there” meal.
 Sadly, I was so tired that I slept through the “dim sum” service